 It's easy to lose your Windows product key.
 You might have thrown it away with the packaging that came with your laptop or PC.
 In many cases there's a sticker somewhere on the machine itself which bears the code, but it may have faded, rubbed off or been damaged over the years.

 Luckily, there are apps which will search the Windows Registry and dig out the product key for you.
 It's encrypted, so don't bother attempting a manual search yourself.

 With Magical Jelly Bean, you can even use it to scan a Windows installation on another hard drive to extract the key if Windows won't boot.
 However, you'll need to run it from another working computer with the same version of Windows (XP or Vista).
 A more powerful alternative if the free tools don't work is Recover Keys.

-How can I extract my Windows 10 product key?
+How do I find my Windows 10 product key?

 If you bought a PC, laptop or tablet running Windows 10 then it should have a sticker or Certificate of Authenticity which contains the product key, or be included somewhere with the packaging or documentation that came with it.

 However, this isn't always the case.
 One reader told us that, according to HP, it does not put product key on laptops or PCs for security reasons.
 As with the digital entitlement (now called a Digital Licence), the product key is stored "somewhere in the computer" and will activate automatically if needed.
-This will work even if the hard drive fails.
+This is supposed to work even if the hard drive fails.